Hi, I’m Susan

 Susan Morley is a parent coach, credentialed educator, and mother.
 She founded Parent Coach Atlanta, LLC in order to make being a mom easier for today’s moms.
 Susan coaches parents, speaks to groups, develops and conducts workshops, and teaches private, personalized, one-on-one parenting classes.

 Susan graduated from Georgiaʼs Kennesaw State University achieving cum laude with a BS in Early Childhood Education.
 While pausing her teaching career to raise a family, she worked as a Health Educator for Wellstar Hospital Systems for over five years.
 Instead of returning to the classroom, Susan was personally trained by Americaʼs most well-respected parenting expert, John Rosemond, and became a CLPC (Certified Leadership Parenting Coach) through his Leadership Parenting Institute.
-Susan earned her CARES (Certified Addiction Recovery Empowerment Specialist) through the GA Counsel on Substance Abuse.
+Susan earned her CARES (Certified Addiction Recovery Empowerment Specialist) through the GA Council on Substance Abuse.
 Using her over 20 years experience, Susan advocates for self-directed care through peer support.

 A life-long learner, Susan continued to earn certifications in several areas including UGA’s Better Brains for Babies and Common Sense Media.
 Helping parents understand their children’s development and manage media in the home are increasingly important topics.
 Most recently Susan received status of a trainer of Motivational Interviewing.
 She uses this skill in all of her coaching and trains therapists, doctors, and other “helping” professions in guiding their clients to make positive changes in their lives.